Hay Festival Cartagena 2023

 Read more

-Simultaneous interpreting from French to Spanish available
+Simultaneous translation from English to Spanish will be provided

 This event has taken place